 Acupressure Shiatsu & Meridian Therapy

 Acupressure is based on tender points, or pressure points, that lie on meridians.
 It is the same principle and points as used in acupuncture, but instead of needle insertion, acupressure use a certain length of time with certain pressure applied with a finger.
 Shiatsu also uses the same principle theory of meridian blockage release as acupuncture and acupressure, but applies a shorter length of time (5-10 seconds) and a deeper pressure point with the finger.
 In acupressure, we use slow, deep breaths while holding pressure points for 1-3 minutes.
 Pressure is not as deep or painful as most new clients expect.
-A shakti mat - a modern bed of nails - can also be tried here in the suite, which you can buy to use at home to stimulate the blood supply to the whole back with pinpoint pressure.
+A shakti mat - a modern bed of nails - can also be tried here in the suite, which stimulates the blood supply to the whole back and neck (or legs) with pinpoint pressure with thousands of spikes.

 Acupressure meridians are a key principle behind Emotional Freedom Technique (Tapping), Indian Head Massage, Japanese Hand Massage, Thai Foot Massage, Reflexology, Natural Rejuvenation Facial Massage, Thai Yoga Massage, Remedial Massage and Sports Massage.
 Many more treatments incorporate elements of acupressure principles alongside other practices to create the holistic treatment.
 All these treatments are complementary therapies and so are not used to replace normal medical or psychological treatment but can act to supplement the healing effect of such treatments.